gnhen/Youtube-Hide-Shorts-and-Playables/README.md

 ## Features
 - Hides YouTube Shorts and Playables sections.
-- Easy to use: Just copy the JavaScript code and paste it into your browser's custom JavaScript section.
+- Easy to use: Just copy the CSS code and paste it into your browser's custom JavaScript section.
-- Compatible with multiple browsers.
+- Compatible with mainstream browsers.

 ## Installation
 1. Open the <a href="https://gnhen.github.io/Youtube-Hide-Shorts-and-Playables/">website.</a>
-2. **Copy the JavaScript code** provided in the application.
+2. **Copy the CSS code** provided in the application.
 3. **Paste the code** into your browser's custom JavaScript section.

 ## Usage